SimonBnt/VaeVictis_game/Readme.md

 But this cycle of hunting and trading comes at a cost.
 The farther you venture, the deadlier the monsters become.
 The world itself is a relentless enemy—the Miasma corrupts everything it touches, turning life into savage abominations eager to tear you apart.

-Traverse these tainted lands with your sword, your shield, and your 'Mana Lamp,' powered by rare crystals that allow you to survive in the Miasma.
+Traverse these tainted lands with your sword, your shield, and your 'Mana Lantern,' powered by rare crystals that allow you to survive in the Miasma.
 But for how long?
 Remember to recharge it… or your fate is sealed.
 Or worse.

 Kill, trade, survive… until death finally catches up to you."

 <h2 style="border-bottom: solid 1px">🦸‍♂️ The Hero… well, “Victis” — but you're the one in control, you get the idea. 🦸‍♂️</h2>

 Not much is known about Victis, other than that he makes a living as a wandering monster hunter.

 Like any respectable human, of course, he has HP, mana, and an XP bar — naturally.

 He carries a more or less infinite bag where he carefully organizes everything he finds, like a master of Tetris.
 But be warned: while space isn’t a problem, weight is.
 Physics is a thing, you know.

 Strangely, despite this rigor, he can't help but hang the trinkets he finds on his bag, it's not very aesthetic...

 Oh, and I almost forgot: Victis is a registered member of the famous Hunter’s Guild — you’ve probably heard of it.

 Every hunter is ranked from E to S (reminds me of something…).
 The better you are, the higher you climb.
 What’s the point? …Honestly, I’m not entirely sure.

 <h2 style="border-bottom: solid 1px">👻 Bestiary 👻</h2>